A young worker and his friend in Central Asia ventured into an unreached part of the country. They report:

 Jake notes that had his brother’s leg not been broken, he would have been out and around the city, certainly not spending so much time with Jake and his friends.
 Now Jake’s brother was constantly exposed to worship and sermons that Jake likes to listen to, and he was also exposed to the discipleship students and our church community.
 The Discipleship School property is a place to hang out, where we have barbecues, Bible studies, and prayer meetings.
 Jake’s brother was overwhelmed by what he saw and his prejudices about Christianity began to drop.
 He began to ask questions and to listen.
 And then, praise the Lord, he came to faith.
 It was incredible.
 A teary-eyed Jake baptized him recently and now Jake’s brother is a guest student in our discipleship program.
 Such a joy!

-Andrew and Anna spent the Sunday morning at Semiraita (Indigenous Bible School where we previously worked), sharing in the church service and visiting with students and co-workers.
-After eating lunch together, Andrew pulled out three flutes he had purchased earlier in the week in the city.
+A and A spent the Sunday morning at Semiraita (Indigenous Bible School where we previously worked), sharing in the church service and visiting with students and co-workers.
+After eating lunch together, A pulled out three flutes he had purchased earlier in the week in the city.
 These were flutes from the region that we had not seen before.
-Even though Andrew had known everyone at the table for years, and knew they usually sing in Portuguese and play guitar, he wanted to hear what the students might say about the flutes.
+Even though A had known everyone at the table for years, and knew they usually sing in Portuguese and play guitar, he wanted to hear what the students might say about the flutes.
 One of the Semiraita teachers immediately reached for a flute (one from his father’s nation) and enthusiastically began playing it.
 Then a student who is usually reserved, also joined in the conversation, explaining how her music is similar and how it is used in village celebrations.
 Very soon, her husband joined in saying jokingly, “Stop – you are going to make me cry.”
 It was a surprising reminder of how much traditional music still connects to hearts even if it is not so visible at times.